FDSN/source-identifiers/channel-codes.rst

   orientation of horizontal components is known to deviate more than 5 degrees from true North/East.

-  Orthogonal components but non traditional orientations.
-If the orientation of the horizontal components is known to deviate more than 5 degrees from true North/East, the respective channels should be named **1**, **2** instead of N, E (N->1, E->2).
+  For orthogonal components that are in nontraditional orientations, if the orientation of the horizontal components is known to deviate more than 5 degrees from true North/East, the respective channels should be named **1**, **2** instead of N, E (N->1, E->2).